Category Archives for "Vaporizer Tips"

 Oils and Liquids - these are convenient and easy to tote around.
 CBD oil is a cannabis compound that does not include psychoactive effects and BHO (butane hash oil) is high potency THC.

 Many portable vaporizers are designed for use with any of the above materials.
 Some require attachments for use with e-fluids.
 To be honest, if you’re going to vape e-fluid, you’d be better off with a pen.
 But what you’re vaping is an important consideration, as some devices perform better for your preferred materials than others.
 And it’s worth taking that into account.
+Here is another great source online that helps teach you how to choose the best vaporizer.

 Prices vary, from around $30 to around $400.
 But, as my old man used to say: you get what you pay for.
 If you have the money, it's a good idea to invest it in the best vaporizer you can afford (‘the best’ being the one that has the qualities that are important to you).